 This was the first inspection cycle where ISQM (UK) 1 was applicable for the full period.
 The FRC inspected all twelve largest audit firms’ SoQM components on a rotational basis.

 The four largest firms (Deloitte, EY, KPMG, PwC) have well-established SoQMs with overall well-functioning processes for monitoring and annual evaluations.
-FRC findings for these firms related to ensuring timely monitoring of responses to quality risks, enhancing monitoring procedures to test each step of a process, and improving evidencing of annual evaluations (particularly the review of root cause analysis results and effectiveness of remediation).
+FRC findings for these firms related to ensuring timely monitoring of responses to quality risks and improving evidencing of annual evaluations (particularly the review of root cause analysis results and effectiveness of remediation).

-BDO and Forvis Mazars have invested significantly in their SoQMs, but the FRC identified findings in more fundamental areas: the design and implementation of responses to quality risks, the assessment of other sources of information (such as RCA themes, prior period adjustments, and staff engagement insights), and the identification of findings and deficiencies for the annual evaluation.
+BDO and Forvis Mazars have invested significantly in their SoQMs, but the FRC identified findings in more fundamental areas: the design and implementation of responses to quality risks, the assessment of other sources of information (such as RCA themes and prior period adjustments), the identification of findings and deficiencies for the annual evaluation, plus the integration of staff engagement insights into monitoring.

 Among Tier 2 and Tier 3 firms, the FRC found significant variation in SoQM maturity.
-Most Tier 2 and all Tier 3 firms require major improvements across design, implementation, monitoring, remediation, and evaluation.
+Most Tier 2 and all Tier 3 firms require major improvements across design, implementation, monitoring, remediation and evaluation.
 Several are still mid-build.
-The FRC is supporting these firms through benchmarking, roundtables to share better practice, and individually agreed action plans with prioritised timelines.
+The FRC is supporting these firms through benchmarking, roundtables to share better practice, plus individually agreed action plans with prioritised timelines.

 The end of tiered reporting